intel/CacheLib/MultiTierDataMovement.md

 - `maxPromotionBatch`: The number of objects to promote in batch during BG promotion.
 Analogous to `maxEvictionBatch`.
 It's value should be lower to decrease contention on hot items.

-## Allocation policies

-- `maxAcAllocationWatermark`:  Item is always allocated in topmost tier if at least this percentage of the AllocationClass is free.
-- `minAcAllocationWatermark`: Item is always allocated in bottom tier if only this percent of the AllocationClass is free.
-If percentage of free AllocationClasses is between `maxAcAllocationWatermark` and `minAcAllocationWatermark`: then extra checks (described below) are performed to decide where to put the element.

-By default, allocation will always be performed from the upper tier.

-- `acTopTierEvictionWatermark`: If there is less that this percent of free memory in topmost tier, cachelib will attempt to evict from top tier.
-This option takes precedence before allocationWatermarks.

-### Extra policies (used only when  percentage of free AllocationClasses is between `maxAcAllocationWatermark`
-and `minAcAllocationWatermark`)
-- `sizeThresholdPolicy`: If item is smaller than this value, always allocate it in upper tier.
-- `defaultTierChancePercentage`: Change (0-100%) of allocating item in top tier

-## MMContainer options

-- `lruInsertionPointSpec`: Can be set per tier when LRU2Q is used.
-Determines where new items are inserted.
-0 = insert to hot queue, 1 = insert to warm queue, 2 = insert to cold queue
-- `markUsefulChance`: Per-tier, determines chance of moving item to the head of LRU on access